Online digital investment managers aka robo-advisors have been around in Canada for a few years and there is a lot to like about them.

 The funds you invest with RBC InvestEase are held by their custodial broker, RBC Direct Investing Inc.

-RBC Direct Investing Inc. is regulated by the Investment Industry Regulatory Organization (IIROC) and is a member of of the Canadian Investor Protection Fund (CIPF).
+RBC Direct Investing Inc. is regulated by the Investment Industry Regulatory Organization (IIROC) and is a member of the Canadian Investor Protection Fund (CIPF).

 CIPF protects investment funds by up to $1,000,000 if a member organization becomes insolvent.